Table of Contents

 Glycoproteins are saccharides bound to proteins.
 Their proportion is smaller in relation to the proteins.
 The attachment of the oligosaccharides to a protein is called glycosylation, which is a posttranslational modification mainly taking place in the Golgi apparatus.
 Almost all blood cells are glycosylated, except for albumin.
 Therefore, glycoproteins have different tasks such as immune defense in the form of immunoglobulins.

-In addition to bonds between individual carbohydrates, carbohydrates can also form bonds to other biomolecules.
-Glycolipid means a sugar that has been attached to a lipid; this lipid is designated beneath the sugar.
-For example a molecule like in the figure on the right; on the top, there is glucose, drawn in the axial equatorial form and that glucose is linked in the alpha position to a molecule that is a diacylglycerol.
+In addition to bonds between individual carbohydrates, carbohydrates can also form bonds with other biomolecules.
+Glycolipid means sugar that has been attached to a lipid; this lipid is designated beneath the sugar.
+E.g., a molecule like in the figure on the right; on the top, there is glucose, drawn in the axial equatorial form and that glucose is linked in the alpha position to a molecule that is a diacylglycerol.

 Diacylglycerol is related to fat.
-Normally, if this were fat, this would have a glycerol backbone which would be the three carbons and each carbon would be attached to a fatty acid.
-Such a molecule could exist, for example, in the membrane of a cell.
-Glycoglycerol lipids exist, but they are not very common.
+Normally, if this were fat, this would have a glycerol backbone which would be the 3 carbons and each carbon would be attached to a fatty acid.
+Such a molecule could exist, e.g., in the membrane of a cell.
+Glycoglycerolipids exist, but they are not very common.
 A much more common glycolipid is that of the sphingolipid.

-Sphingolipids are related in structure to glycoglycerol lipids, but they are not the same, the glycoglycerol lipid had a glycerol backbone which consisted of three carbons.
-The sphingolipid has a backbone that is a little bit different; on the right side of the molecule, part of this backbone, that includes the N. the carbon that is bonded above it and then the CH2 which is bonded to the glucose at the very top.
+Sphingolipids are related in structure to glycoglycerolipids, but they are not the same, the glycoglycerolipid has a glycerol backbone which consists of 3 carbons.
+The sphingolipid has a backbone that is a little bit different; on the right side of the molecule, part of this backbone includes the N, the carbon that is bonded above it and then the CH2 which is bonded to the glucose at the very top.

-In the third position at the very top is glucose, a combination of glucose and sphingolipid, creating cerebroside.
-Cerebrosides are very common components of the nerve tissue, they were discovered for example in the brain.
-Whenever a simple sugar like glucose in this case, is attached, a cerebroside is formed.
+In the 3rd position at the very top is glucose, a combination of glucose and sphingolipid, creating cerebroside.
+Cerebrosides are very common components of the nerve tissue, they were discovered in the brain.
+Whenever a simple sugar like glucose, in this case, is attached, a cerebroside is formed.

-However, if a more complex sugar is attached at the very top, you get ganglioside.
+However, if a more complex sugar is attached at the very top, you get a ganglioside.

 The other repeating disaccharide is N-acetylglucosamine.
 When laying it out, the linkage makes a mesh or a network.
-There are long polymers running diagonally from the upper left to the lower right, those polymers and those diagonals contain the repeating glycan structure of N-acetylglucosamine and N-acetylmuramic acid.
-Perpendicular to those are the tetrapeptides that are interacting with each other.
+There are long polymers running diagonally from the upper left to the lower right; those polymers and those diagonals contain the repeating glycan structure of N-acetylglucosamine and N-acetylmuramic acid.
+Perpendicular to those is the tetrapeptides that are interacting with each other.

-Now those tetrapeptides are really interesting for two reasons; one is that the tetrapeptides contain within them at least one amino acid in the D configuration, this almost never happens in nature and this almost never happens for accidental purposes.
+Now those tetrapeptides are really interesting for 2 reasons; 1 is that the tetrapeptides contain within them at least 1 amino acid in the D configuration, this almost never happens in nature and this almost never happens for accidental purposes.
 And the other reason is, this is an example of where bacteria have used chemistry to their advantage.

-Proteoglycans: more carbohydrates than proteins, no branched out chain.
+Proteoglycans: more carbohydrates than proteins; no branched out the chain.

-This basic information establishes the foundation to capture all metabolisms of carbohydrates.
+This basic information establishes the foundation to capture the metabolism of carbohydrates.